SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/01-Algorithmic-Complexity.md

 [slide hideTitle]
 # Time Complexity

-There are thee possible scenarios using algorithms:
+There are three possible scenarios when using algorithms:

-- **Worst-Case:** to find the searched element, we have to check all the elements in the array, the complexity is `O(N) - linear`.
+- **Worst-case:** to find the element we are searching for, we have to check all the elements in the array.
+The complexity is `O(N) - linear`

-- **Average-Case:** we can expect to check half the elements in the array until we find the one we are looking for, the complexity is `O(N/2) - linear`.
+- **Average-case:** we can expect to check half the elements in the array until we find the one we are looking for.
+The complexity is `O(N/2) - linear`

-- **Best-Case:** we will have look and we will find the element at the first position, the complexity is `O(1) - constant`.
+- **Best-case:** the element will be found at the first position that we look at.
+The complexity is `O(1) - constant`

 [image assetsSrc="Java-Advanced-Stack-and-Queues-2.png" /]